Cystoisospora belli

 • Shedding may persist even after adequate therapy; follow patients symptomatically.

-• Continued prophylaxis the norm for patients with AIDS unless ART provides immune reconstitution.
+• Continued prophylaxis is the norm for patients with AIDS unless ART provides immune reconstitution.

 • No known cases of IRIS have been described in the treatment of C. belli.